 Craig Wollman graduated from Menno High School in 1982.
 He received an AA in agriculture from FJC in 1984 and a BA in mathematics from Tabor College in 1987.
 From 1988 to 1992, Craig taught at Tabor College and Bethel College.
 He then taught at Omaha Christian Academy in Omaha, NE from 1992 to 2006.
 Since 2006 Craig has been the Mathematics instructor at Freeman Academy.

-Craig and his wife Lois (Epp) Wollman have two daughters, Bethany, a freshmen at North Central University in Minneapolis, and Andrea, 10th grade.
-Craig enjoys living on his family farm north of Menno and managing the cow/calf herd.
-Personal hobbies and interests include photography, following college football, and music (especially playing guitar, bass guitar, drums, and harmonica).
+Craig and his wife Lois (Epp) Wollman have two daughters, Bethany, a junior at North Central University in Minneapolis, and Andrea, a senior at FA.
+Craig enjoys living on the small farm he grew up on north of Menno and managing his cow/calf herd.
+Personal hobbies and interests include photography, college football, and playing worship music (especially playing guitar, bass guitar, drums, and harmonica).
 He directs the chapel worship team at Freeman Academy and coaches middle school volleyball.